The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: The decomposition groupoid

 \begin{blanko} {The complete decomposition groupoid $U_X$} \end{blanko}

-The decomposition groupoid $U: \Delta^{\op} \rightarrow \Grpd$ is not a strict simplicial object but only a pseudo-simplicial object.
+The decomposition groupoid $U \colon \simplexcategory^{\op} \rightarrow \widehat{\Grpd}$ is not a strict simplicial object but only a pseudo-simplicial object.
 In a famous paper~\cite{Jardine}, Jardine figured out all the $2$-cell data and 17 coherence laws for pseudo-simplicial objects in terms of face and degeneracy maps.
-This makes it very hard to work with.
-We overcome this difficulty by building a local strict model, a kind of neighbourhood $U_X \subset U$ around the intervals of a given discrete decomposition groupoid $X$.
-Furthermore, we will use the interval construction to define a map $I: X \rightarrow U_X$ and prove that it is CULF.
-For this we need some preliminaries.
+We overcome the difficulty of working with these coherence laws by building a local strict model, a kind of neighbourhood $U_X \subset U$ around the discrete algebraic intervals of a given rigid decomposition groupoid $X$.

+From the viewpoint of cartesian fibrations, the problem with $\mathcal{U} \to \simplexcategory$ is that it is not split.
+It is not possible to define a coherent global choice of cartesian lifts of arrows in $\simplexcategory$.
+To fix this, we restrict to a full subcategory $\mathcal{U}_X$ consisting only of the (subdivided) intervals of $X$ (and not even including isomorphic intervals).